 TC ENERGY, TRP

 TC Energy is one of the largest energy infrastructure companies in North America, focusing on natural gas and liquids pipelines and energy (mainly power generation).
 Its key gas pipeline assets of over 67,000 km include the main Alberta gas gathering system (the NGTL), the Canadian Mainline, ANR, Columbia Gas and Mexico.
 Its liquids pipeline network includes the Keystone pipeline system.
 The company’s energy business consists of 10,000 megawatts of generation capacity in Canada and the U.S. and 118 billion cubic feet of unregulated gas storage.
 That said, it has announced the sale of its U.S. merchant power portfolio.
 The recent sale of its stake in the Northern Courier Pipeline further adds to TC Energy’s progress in deleveraging the balance sheet.
 The company is working to develop $25 billion of near-term secured growth projects.
 It sees an 8 to 10 per cent dividend growth per year out to 2020.
 At current prices, the stock is yielding 4.5 per cent.

 You can watch the complete Market Call interview here>>

-We believe that investment management is about managing risk, not chasing speculative returns.
+We believe clients are more concerned about losing money than making speculative gains.
 Like to learn more?
 Please contact us here>>

 The opinions expressed here are ours alone.
 They are provided for information purposes only and are not tailored to the needs of any particular individual or company, are not an endorsement, recommendation, or sponsorship of any entity or security, and do not constitute investment advice.
 We strongly recommend that you seek advice from a qualified investment advisor before making any investment decision.